SJHH-Nguyen-D/sharpestminds_project/interview_questions_and_notes/answers_to_common_interview_questions.md

 The process of regularization can also be thought of as desensitization

 With regularization, we try to find a new model with new parameters that doesn't overfit to the training data as well.
 In other words, we introduce a SMALL AMOUNT OF BIAS into how the NEW LINE is fit to the data.
 But in return for that small amount of BIAS, we can get a significant DROP IN VARIANCE.
 Ultimately, this reduces the overfitting on the training set while simultateously providing a better fit on the new testing data.
-In other words, by starting with a slightly worse fit, (ridge) regression can provide better long term preductions
+In other words, by starting with a slightly worse fit, (L.A.S.S.O.) regression can provide better long term preductions

 Regularization helps to do this by introducing a penalty to the model parameters (weights) of the model, and that is multiplied by a lambda coefficient (which determines how severe this penalty is treated), based on some error/cost/loss function.

 ```

-## What is L1-Ridge Regularization/Regression
+## What is L1-LASSO Regularization/Regression

 ```
+One way to remember LASSO from Ridge regression is that LASSO starts with an L so it goes first in the order of remembering which type of regression is which.
+It also helps to remmeber that L1-regularization is the type of regularization that takes the absolute value of the penalty term and NOT the squared penalty term.

+You can remember that it is Ridge Regression because a ridge is a mountain and you can easily imagine a mountain with two peaks and those are your ridges.
+You can also remember that Ridge Regression because there are 2 R's and there is the number 2 in L2-Ridge Regression, which is also a pointer to the fact that the penalty term is squared and multiplied by the lambda regularization term (exponent 2).

-Ridge Regression is also known as L1 regression or L1 regularization.
+L.A.S.S.O.
+Regression is also known as L1 regression or L1 regularization.
 Typically for zero-ing out the learned feature coefficients for a learning model, meaning that by selecting the features that are not zeroed out, and dropping the use of the zeroed out features in the model, we can eliminate some of the complexity of the model to reduce bias in the model so that we can better learn the relationship between the model parameters, the feature variables and the target variable.

 When least squares or linear regression determines what values the parameters of the model it should take, it tries to minimize it's loss/cost/error function:

 	sum of squared residuals.

-In contrast, L1-Ridge regression tries to minimize it's cost function (the curly braces are just there to make the components of the equation more readable).
+In contrast, L1-L.A.S.S.O. regression tries to minimize it's cost function (the curly braces are just there to make the components of the equation more readable).
 The slope is the same as the weight/parameter coefficient of feature variable:

-	{ sum of squared residuals }  + { lambda * slope**2 }
+	{ sum of squared residuals }  + { lambda * sum(slope**2) }

 	AKA

-	{ sum of squared residuals }  + { lambda * learned_feature_weight**2 }
+	{ sum of squared residuals }  + { lambda * sum(learned_feature_weight**2) }

 	AKA

-	{ sum of squared residuals }  + { Ridge Regression Weighted Penalty }
+	{ sum of squared residuals }  + { L.A.S.S.O.
+Regression Weighted Penalty }

 # Lambda
-Lambda is a regularization coefficient common to both L1-Ridge Regression and L2-LASSO regression.
+Lambda is a regularization coefficient common to both L1-L.A.S.S.O.
+Regression and L2-Ridge regression.
 The {slope*2} component adds a PENALTY to the model parameters in traditional least squares cost function and {lambda} determines how severe the penalty is.
 Lambda can take on any value from 0 to positive infinity.
-If lambda is 0, then the ridge regression penalty is also 0.
+If lambda is 0, then the L.A.S.S.O. regression penalty is also 0.
 As we increase the the regularization parameter, we increase the effect of the penalty parameter, and thus, the line because less and less sensitive to the effects of the feature inputs.
 If lambda is infinite, then we are left with a horizontal line, not fitting to any of the data.

 How do we decide what value to give lambda?
 We just try a bunch of values for lambdaand use cross-validation, typically 10 fold cross validation, to determine which ones result in the LOWEST VARIANCE between training and dev datasets.

-# Ridge Regression Penalty
+# L.A.S.S.O.
+Regression Penalty
-In this example, the {sum of squared residuals} for the *OLS regression line* is 1.69, and for the *L1-Ridge Regression line*, the {sum of squared residuals + L1-Ridge Regression weighted Penalty}  is 0.74.
-Thus if we wanted to minimize the sum of the squared residuals + the Ridge Regression weighted penalty, we would choose the L1-Ridge Regression line over the OLS regression line.
+In this example, the {sum of squared residuals} for the *OLS regression line* is 1.69, and for the *L1-L.A.S.S.O.
+Regression line*, the {sum of squared residuals + L1-L.A.S.S.O.
+Regression weighted Penalty}  is 0.74.
+Thus if we wanted to minimize the sum of the squared residuals + the L.A.S.S.O.
+Regression weighted penalty, we would choose the L1-L.A.S.S.O.
+Regression line over the OLS regression line.

 WITHOUT the SMALL AMOUNT OF BIAS that the penalty creates, the OLS regression line has a LARGE AMOUNT OF VARIANCE.
-In contrast, the L1-Ridge Regression Line, which has a SMALL AMOUNT OF BIAS due to the RIDGE REGRESSION WEIGHTED PENALTY, has LESS VARIANCE.
+In contrast, the L1-L.A.S.S.O.
+Regression Line, which has a SMALL AMOUNT OF BIAS due to the L.A.S.S.O.
+REGRESSION WEIGHTED PENALTY, has LESS VARIANCE.

-Before we talk about lambda, we have to talk about the effect of the l1-ridge regression penalty has on how the line is fit to the data.
+Before we talk about lambda, we have to talk about the effect of the l1-L.A.S.S.O. regression penalty has on how the line is fit to the data.
 When the SLOPE OF THE LINE(learned weight/coefficient of feature variable) IS STEEP, then the PREDICTION FOR THE TARGET VARIABLE IS VERY SENSITIVE to SMALL CHANGES IN THE FEATURE VALUE.
 By the same measure, when SLOPE IS SMALL, then for every one unit increase in the input feature value, then the prediction for the target variable barely increases.

-In the previous example, the ridge regression line resulted in a line with a smaller slope, which means that predictions made by the ridge regression line, are less sensitive to the feature values for the 'weight' attribute, than the OLS regression model.
+In the previous example, the L.A.S.S.O. regression line resulted in a line with a smaller slope, which means that predictions made by the L.A.S.S.O. regression line, are less sensitive to the feature values for the 'weight' attribute, than the OLS regression model.

-Ridge Regularization also works when we deal with discrete categorical variables.
+L.A.S.S.O.
+Regularization also works when we deal with discrete categorical variables.
 The slope or feature weight in this case would be equivalent to the difference between the average target attribute value for feature1-group1 vs the average target attribute value for feature1-group2.
 They can be thought of a binary values.
 Groups that are assigned the 0 value rely on other terms such as the y-intercept to predict their target value alone.
 For the Groups that are assigned to the 1 value, they rely on both the y-intercept and the slope/feature weight to determine their target attribute value.

-The whole point of doing ridge regression is because small sample sizes like these can lead to poor least squares estimates that result in terrible machine learning predictions.
+The whole point of doing L.A.S.S.O. regression is because small sample sizes like these can lead to poor least squares estimates that result in terrible machine learning predictions.

-You can even use ridge regression for logistic regression problems and the ridge regression function would look like this instead:
+You can even use L.A.S.S.O. regression for logistic regression problems and the L.A.S.S.O. regression function would look like this instead:

-	{sum of squared likelihoods} + {lambda * slope**2}
+	{sum of squared likelihoods} + {lambda * sum(slope**2)}

 It helps predict whether or not a particular class label is sensitive to the feature variables.
-When applied to logistic regression, ridge regression optimizes the sum of the likelihoods as opposed to squared residuals in OLS regression because logistic regression is solbed using Maximum Likelihood.
+When applied to logistic regression, L.A.S.S.O. regression optimizes the sum of the likelihoods as opposed to squared residuals in OLS regression because logistic regression is solbed using Maximum Likelihood.

-##### Ridge Regression for Regularization in Complicated models #####
+##### L.A.S.S.O.
+Regression for Regularization in Complicated models #####
-Now we've seen how using ridge regression has been used to reduce variance by shrinking parametersand making our predictions less sensitive to them.
-We can apply ridge regression to complicated models as well such as multidimensional or multivariate datasets.
-In general the ridge regression penalty contains all the parameters/feature weights except for the y-intercept.
+Now we've seen how using L.A.S.S.O. regression has been used to reduce variance by shrinking parametersand making our predictions less sensitive to them.
+We can apply L.A.S.S.O. regression to complicated models as well such as multidimensional or multivariate datasets.
+In general the L.A.S.S.O. regression penalty contains all the parameters/feature weights except for the y-intercept.

-An equation for a ridge regression could look like this for a complicated model:
+An equation for a L.A.S.S.O. regression could look like this for a complicated model:

-	lambda * {slope**2 + diet_difference**2 + astrological_effect**2 + airspeed_scalar**2}
+	lambda * sum{slope**2 + diet_difference**2 + astrological_effect**2 + airspeed_scalar**2}

 Every parameter except for the y-intercept is scaled by the measurements.